Repetitive Strain Injury

 - Working too fast

-- You are not having enough recovery breaks.
+- You do not have enough recovery breaks.

 - Holding your muscles in the same position for a long time